 January 2001: Preventing needlestick injuries

 After the bipartisan Needlestick Safety and Prevention Act passed, OSHA strengthened its worker protections for bloodborne pathogens, especially related to training and engineering controls to limit needlesticks.

 June 2010: Injury and Illness Prevention Program (IIPP)

 This requires employers to implement a systematic approach to finding and fixing safety and health hazards in their workplaces.
 It has helped providers be more proactive about safety, identifying and mitigating risks before they turn into problems.
 Some OSHA State Plans have made IIPPs mandatory, and federal OSHA advocates such programs on a best practice or voluntary basis.

-In addition to these groundbreaking initiatives, in collaboration with its counterparts, the Centers for Disease Control and Prevention (CDC) and research made by the National Institute for Occupational Safety and Health (NIOSH), OSHA has fostered a safer environment for health care workers through initiatives such as the Hospital Respiratory Protection Toolkit and recommendations regarding fall prevention, ergonomics, opioid use, workplace violence and more.
+In addition to these groundbreaking initiatives, in collaboration with its counterparts, the Centers for Disease Control and Prevention (CDC) and research made by the National Institute for Occupational Safety and Health (NIOSH), OSHA provides a safe and healthy workplace through initiatives such as the Hospital Respiratory Protection Toolkit and recommendations regarding fall prevention, ergonomics, opioid use, workplace violence and more.

 Aligned around a common purpose